 Community on Homelessness and Foster Care

 The Community on Students who Experienced Foster Care or Homelessness is currently recruiting members to fill key leadership positions.
 If you are interested in participating please contact one of the co-chairs at their email below.
-Attend the 2015 NASPA Conference in New Orleans and look for the sub-community kick off gathering!
+Attend the 2018 NASPA Conference in Philidephia for the 100th Anniversay!
+Also look for our sub-community kick off gathering!

 - Email: [email protected]